TaylorTheDeveloper/OPSYS_P1/README.md

     shell.
-   -Need to add & functionality so that commands run in the background, thinking of running an executable that has a while loop that prints shit out, and testing it with that.
+   -Need to add & functionality so that commands run in the background, thinking of running an executable that has a while loop that prints shit out, and testing it with that
+   -hostnameissue.
     const char* hostName[BUFFER_LENGTH];
     int hostCheck;
 getHostName()